james-chim/vue-date-quick-slider/README.md

-# date-quick-slider
+# vue-date-quick-slider

-> Date slider library that is built for https://timehunter.io .
+> Vue date slider library that is built for https://timehunter.io .
 It aims to provide an easy and user friendly date filter that can navigate back and forth by a simple click of a button.
 It is responsive and built with moment.

 ## Build Setup